BrandonPCollins/project-5-bookshop/README.md

 5. **Deployment:**
-   -In the ROOT directory create a Procfile containing "web: gunicorn myblog.wsgi" -Run pip3 freeze to get the requirements and copy them into a requirements.txt file.
+   -In the ROOT directory create a Procfile containing "web: gunicorn myblog.wsgi" -Run pip3 freeze to get the requirements and copy them into a requirements.txt file in the project's main directory.
 ### Heroku Deployment:

 1. **Create Heroku App:**
-   - Create a new Heroku app and link it to the Git repository for the project.
+   - Create a new Heroku app and link it to the Git repository for the project under the Deploy tab.
+If desired enable automatic deployment.

 2. **Heroku Configurations:**
    - Set up Heroku Config Vars to account for necessary variables such as Cloudinary URL, the Database URL and the Secret Key.
 Also, add DISABLE_COLLECTSTATIC with a value of 1 until final deployment.